 - SEO rankings have improved.

-- Sales and lead conversion rates are higher.
+- Sales and lead conversion rates will be higher.

 - Limited storage and bandwidth (reduced hosting and CDN cost)